 I know of no homeopathic treatments that…

-I’m sure they sell them somewhere, but I am not.
-There is a injectable, or excuse me. intra-urethral suppository.
-So you basically stick a urethral suppository… In which case, it’s an alprostadil, but I have not heard that it works very effectively, and it also burns and hurts.
+I’m sure they sell them somewhere, but I am not sure.
+There is an injectable, or excuse me, intra-urethral suppository.
+So you basically stick a urethral suppository… in which case, it’s an alprostadil, but I have not heard that it works very effectively, and it also burns and hurts.

 Most patients think… yeah, it’s a nightmare.
 Yeah.

-Kristine, is there, I want to I want to go on back on the topic of the trimix and bimix injections a little bit?
+Kristine, is there, I want to, I want to go back to the topic of the trimix and bimix injections a little bit.
 Do you have any patient testimonials to share with us?

 And with that, what would you say, statistically, what is the success rate of these treatments?

 That’s pretty high.
 Yeah, we can treat most men.
-You know, the next step would be a penile implant through their local urologist/surgeon, but 90% of the time, we’re able to give men an… you know, an adequate sex life, or one that they’re happy with.
-Now, these… a 70 year old man may not have a 21 year old erection again.
-I don’t want them to, you know, get unrealistic expectations, but it should be a, you know, a firm enough direction that they’re able to engage in and be happy with.
+You know, the next step would be a penile implant through their local urologist/surgeon, but 90% of the time, we’re able to give men, you know, an adequate sex life, or one that they’re happy with.
+Now, a 70-year-old man may not have a 21-year-old erection again.
+I don’t want them to, you know, get unrealistic expectations, but it should be a, you know, a firm enough erection that they’re able to engage in and be happy with.
 And that’s what we want.

 Yeah.
-Yeah.
-Have you had any people cry, like out of out of pain on the phone?
+Have you had any people cry, like out of pain on the phone?

 No, I haven’t.

-Good.
-Now, there are patients that don’t follow the instructions and they inject improperly and they may, you know, have some issues that way.
+No. Now, there are patients that don’t follow the instructions and they inject improperly and they may, you know, have some issues that way.
 Yeah.
-But we provide very good, you know, instruction and video for them, for them to feel comfortable about giving their injection properly.
+But we provide very good, you know, instructions and videos for them, for them to feel comfortable about giving their injection properly.

 But those medications are great, they are systemic, so they go through your entire body.
 They can interfere with a patient’s own medication lists such as high blood pressure medications or some of their components of treating the high blood pressure, so they’re not for everyone.
 The other thing is, is they don’t always work for everyone, which is why there is an injectable.
-But the statistics show that about 75% of men who use an oral sildenafil tadalafil get good results, so that’s it’s a high… it’s a high number.
+But the statistics show that about 75% of men who use an oral sildenafil or tadalafil get good results, so that’s, it’s a high number.

-But that’s a C and try mix has a, is an A
+But that’s a C and trimix has a, is an A.

 That’s right.
 You got it.
 That’s right.
-And some some men get good results with using it, but they have headaches, and stuffy nose, and blurred vision, and the side effects for some of those can be debilitating for our men.
-Yes, just not.
+And some men get good results with using it, but they have headaches, and stuffy noses, and blurred vision, and the side effects for some of those can be debilitating for our men.

-If we could go back on again with the injections is there side effects with those as well?
+If we could go back, again with the injections, is there side effects with those as well?

 Side effects from the injection can be very… it’s really very low.
 Because we are just treating the erection only.
 The metabolism of the medication is really done at the site.
 And so if they are injecting properly, and their medication is of the right dose, usually you’re getting a good firm erection… adequate duration.
 Some men will develop a priapism, which is an erection longer than four hours, in which case we have a safety precaution for them.
 There is an antidote that they can inject… will bring their erection down.
 But I would tell you that most often it doesn’t happen in our patients because they’re following good direction.